×

 What Happens if My North Carolina LGBT Divorce Has Special Circumstances?

-At Waple & Houk, our Charlotte LGBT divorce attorneys know that each case we handle is unique.
+At Waple & Houk, PLLC, our Charlotte LGBT divorce attorneys know that each case we handle is unique.
 While some of our clients may contest their divorce details when it comes to child custody or asset division, others have significant challenges that require a deep dive into their marital circumstances.
 These cases include high-conflict divorces, where the spouses do not agree on anything and are preparing for litigation only.
 Other special divorce circumstances may include high-asset divorces or those where the spouses share businesses or substantial property that requires forensic accountants and other financial specialists to value the marital estate properly before it can be divided.

 No matter your LGBT family law circumstances, our skilled divorce attorneys will help you navigate the legal process with precision, so you can pursue the best outcome for your unique needs.